CaptainTsubasa78/vitathemes/README.md

 *However*, the built-in parser will only use the *last* occurance of each.

 ##Removing your themes
-At the time of writing, there's no way to selectively remove themes (aside from deletion) other than failing the parser check (by not having a preview image).
+At the time of writing, there's no way to selectively remove themes without deleting the post or intentionally failing the parser check (by not having a preview image).

-If there is demand for it, a solution will be provided.
+If there is demand for it, a proper solution will be provided.

 ##Site moderation and legal matters
 None of the content shown on the site is actually *hosted* on the site (or GitHub, to the extent of this project).